neume-network/documents/social-architecture.md

 This document outlines the neume network's architecture.
 It is created to

 - increase the project's development velocity,
-- increase quality and to establish a vector of due diligence through upfront specification; and
+- increase quality and establish a vector of due diligence through upfront specification; and
-- to ease onboarding for new neume contribiutors.
+- to ease onboarding for new neume contributors.

 ## Document Scope